A great man once said that the single biggest problem in communication is the illusion that it has taken place.

 Given how much we all rely on our cell phones while onshore, it’s hard to imagine not having reliable cell service to communicate with loved ones.
 Being away from friends and family can cause a lot of mental strain.

 Cell phone boosters support easy and reliable communication for rig workers, making for a higher quality of life on the rig.
+Without a booster, cell phones can search all networks for hours trying to connect – draining batteries and creating safety concerns.

 Importance of Communication for Productivity